Difference Between Prime And Composite Numbers

 Prime Number Distribution

 The distribution of prime numbers is a complex and fascinating area of study.
-The Prime Number Theorem provides an estimate for the number of prime numbers less than a given number x, denoted as π(x).
+Here's the thing — the Prime Number Theorem provides an estimate for the number of prime numbers less than a given number x, denoted as π(x).
 This theorem states that π(x) is approximately equal to x / ln(x), where ln(x) is the natural logarithm of x.

 Cryptography

 Prime numbers play a critical role in modern cryptography, particularly in public-key cryptosystems like RSA (Rivest-Shamir-Adleman).
-RSA relies on the fact that it is easy to multiply two large prime numbers together, but extremely difficult to factor the resulting product back into its prime factors.
+In practice, rSA relies on the fact that it is easy to multiply two large prime numbers together, but extremely difficult to factor the resulting product back into its prime factors.
 This asymmetry forms the basis of secure communication over the internet.

 The security of RSA depends on the size of the prime numbers used; larger primes make the system more secure but also require more computational resources.
 As computing power increases, cryptographers must continually find larger and more complex prime numbers to maintain the security of encrypted data.